rbnphlp/ImageArt/README.md

 ## Design

-The Web-Pages are designed to make easy  add and share holiday memories and Images with little effort.
+The Web-Pages are designed  to make it users to shop and create new paintings very accessible ( albeit for limited images sizes)

 + Features Added:
-    - Allow Users Add Holidays with a Title & Destination
+    - Allow Users to purchase  paintings with specific frames and sizes
-    - Allow Users to Add Memories for Each holidays
+    - Allow Users to  create their own painting
+    - Allow users how each painting is created by tiling uploaded style and content images , offering inspiration to create new paintings
-    - Allow Users to Add Images for each Memory along with short , titles and descriptions
+    - Allow Users to  create and then view the corresponding painting
-    - Allows users to edit and Delete Memories
+    - Allows users to create and then sell it on the website
-    - Allow users to delete Holidays from Mongo-db
+    - Allow users to sort and select categories of various paintings
-    - Allow users to up-vote Holidays they are intrested in
+    - Allow users to search for paintings they are intrested in
+    - Allow users to have their own USer profiles with their Order History

 + Features Not Implemented or nice to Haves :
     - Pagination
-    - Search bar based on Country,Date etc
-    - USer profiles
     - A comment section
-    - Long titles and description can break up the container grid and hence need to povide a maximum in the form fields
+    - A Rating section